 Also, you can show other customers exciting new plant palettes that can spruce up their tired backyards, which they probably haven’t updated in years.

 Many people get spring fever once winter winds down and the temperatures gradually rise, so be ready for these potential spring shoppers.
 Review how you pitch your services and your success rate.

 Is there anywhere you can improve?
 Are prospects turning away after seeing the estimated cost of their dream project?
 One way to save both your time and theirs is to start the design process with a budget in mind.
 The design will be limited to a scale they can afford from the start and they’ll be more likely to buy if they are comfortable with the price.

 Now is also a good time to look at how you can improve your designs overall.
 If you examine what matters to consumers now, you’ll be ready to meet their needs when they come to you in the springtime.

 Two of the major concerns are sustainability and maintenance.
 Extensive drought in several parts of the country has made consumers more aware of the importance of water conservation.
 Some are also placing a value on companies that use cleaner energy.
-In a survey conducted by Husqvarna, 65 percent of consumers polled said they would choose a landscaper who used eco-friendly equipment over one who doesn’t.
+This is a good time to consider whether you can incorporate any eco-friendly initiatives into business.
+It makes sense to start small.

 As for maintenance, most of your clients will be eager to use plant material that is lauded as low-maintenance.
 This is part of the reason why natives have become so popular in the past few years.
 While natives may not be as fussy as some plants, they come with their own set of needs and issues, so make sure clients have the full story on their plant choices.